erwinkramer/bank-api/README.md

 1. Dependabot is enabled for `nuget` packages but [wildcard version notation isn't supported yet](https://github.com/dependabot/dependabot-core/issues/9442#issuecomment-2433046972), which is used extensively in this project.

+1. [The OpenAPI document generator shipped with .NET 9 does not fully support API versioning](https://github.com/scalar/scalar/issues/3898#issuecomment-2479087233), a simpler approach with [PathBase](https://andrewlock.net/understanding-pathbase-in-aspnetcore/) is used for now, which works for its use case.

 Please see the Reddit [r/dotnet post](https://www.reddit.com/r/dotnet/comments/1gyql5a/bank_api_modern_api_reference_project/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) about this project for more considerations and information.

 ## Troubleshooting